bSI-InfraRoom/MVD-Infra-Test-Instructions/E2b1-ASTPC/README.md

 </details>

 <details><summary>Object classification via external reference (i.e., bSDD)</summary>
-:construction: under construction :construction:

 - **Concept Template**: Classification Association
 - **Usage** (if existing): NA
+> **Acceptance criteria**: For the **Object classification via external reference** capability, the test is considered passed if **all** the following validation criteria are satisfied.
+>

-All the sleepers (IfcTrackElement.SLEEPER) must be classified using the correspondent classification inside the bSDD (buildingSMART Data Dictionary).
+> The validation procedure must verify that all the sleepers (IfcTrackElement.SLEEPER) are to be classified using the correspondent classification inside the bSDD (buildingSMART Data Dictionary).
 The example below shows how the classification is expected to be done.

 Given two sleepers